mdsumner/seaice.map/README.md

 Files in ‘data-raw/’ contain the actual metadata and scripts.
 This runs as a daily task on github actions.

 Now zoom in on the ship some more.
+This should just show coarse google imagery, with better Maxar imagery when near coastline.

 ``` r
 loc <- ptrack[nrow(ptrack),,  drop = FALSE]